morgdenn/npm-cflint/README.md

 $ cflint -init
 ```

-After that, you can run ESLint on any file or directory like this:
+After that, you can run CFLint on any file or directory like this:

 ```
 $ cflint -file yourfile.cfm
+$ cflint -folder ./
 ```

 ## Configuration